hfolcot/online-cookbook/README.md

 ## Media
-Some images on recipes are linked directly from the website where the recipe is from.
-Others are from free image websites including www.freeimages.com, www.shutterstock.com and https://pxhere.com.
+All images are from free image websites including www.freeimages.com, www.shutterstock.com and https://pxhere.com.
 The favicon is from https://www.freefavicon.com